Harsh-Modi278/CF-Codearena/README.md

 * You need to install Node to start the developement environment.
 Download Node here: [Node](https://nodejs.org/en/)
 * You need to setup a .env file in the root of the repository.
 The template for the same is as following:
 ```
-JWT_key = #your secret key for jwt authentication
+JWT_key = # your secret key for jwt authentication
-MONGOURI = #mongoDB atlas link of your database
+MONGOURI = # mongoDB atlas link of your database
+SESSION_SECRET = # session secret key
 ```
 * Run